 “It’s never too early to start talking about the ideal home for your retirement years,” says Neil Kelly Design Consultant Magda Zafer.
 “It’s best to anticipate your needs and start making household modifications early before a dramatic lifestyle or health change occurs.”

 Before you begin renovating your home for retirement, it’s important to take an overall assessment of the whole house.
-Make notes on rooms that can be improved or remodeled, and work with a designer who can create a master plan for your home which will help you decide if you’re making modifications in stages or all at once.
-Most importantly, be honest about your lifestyle now and how you would like to live in your home in the years to come.
+Make notes on rooms that can be improved or remodeled, and work with a designer who can help you decide if you’re making modifications in stages or all at once.
+Most importantly, be honest about your lifestyle now and how you would like to live in your home in the future.

 For accessible design ideas to improve your home design for retirement, view our gallery.